apalermo01/knowledge-base/Data science, machine learning/statistics/Classification metrics.md

 $$
 - Specificity
 	- Probability of a negative test, conditioned on being truly negative
+	- True negative rate
+	- how well the model correctly identifies the negative class
+	- Use  this when you want to:
+		- correctly identify negative classes
+		- avoid false alarms (false positive)
+	- If a model is very specific, then 21
 $$
 \text{specificity} = \frac{\text{true negatives}}{\text{total \# of negatives}} = \frac{\text{TN}}{\text{TN} + \text{FP}}
 $$